Common search engine FAQs answered by experts

 What is search intent, and what are the main types of search intent?

-Search intent is the “why” behind a Google search, and the main types are informational intent, navigational intent, commercial investigation intent, and transactional intent.
+Search intent is the reason behind a Google search, and the main types are informational, navigational, commercial investigation, and transactional.

-Intent typeWhat the searcher wantsExample searches (Orlando context)Best-fit page
+Intent typeWhat the searcher wantsExample searchBest page type

 SEO service quote